IBM/kube101/workshop/Lab3/README.md

 - Test guestbook app using a browser of your choice using the url:
   `<your-cluster-ip>:<node-port>`

+You can see now that if you open up multiple browsers and refresh the page to access the different copies of guestbook that they all have a consistent state.
+All instances write to the same backing persistent storage, and all instances read from that storage to display the guestbook entries that have been stored.

 We have our simple 3-tier application running but we need to scale the application if traffic increases.
 Our main bottleneck is that we only have